alireza-akbarzadeh/react-launchpad/README.md

 Integrate type checking and eslint and commitlint and husky for caching errors in compile time.

 ## 🚀 Deployment

 Easily deploy your React.js app with [Vercel](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=github&utm_campaign=next-enterprise) by clicking the button below:

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/git/external?repository-url=https://github.com/Blazity/next-enterprise)

-## 📃 Scripts Overview

-The following scripts are available in the `package.json`:

-- `dev`: Starts the development server with colorized output
-- `build`: Builds the app for production
-- `start`: Starts the production server
-- `format`: Formats the code with Prettier
-- `lint`: Lints the code using ESLint
-- `lint:fix`: Automatically fixes linting errors
-- `prettier`: Checks the code for proper formatting
-- `prettier:fix`: Automatically fixes formatting issues
-- `story`: Starts the Storybook server
-- `build-story`: Builds the Storybook for deployment
-- `test`: Runs unit and integration tests
-- `test:ui`: Runs end-to-end tests in headless mode
-- `coverage`: checking for how many of your code is tested